 90–180 beats per minute.

-22. If a patient’s heart rate is greater than 100 beats/minute, you would say the patient is?
+22. What describes a patient’s heart rate that is greater than 100 beats/min?

 23. What is DKA?